dipalpat/app-accelerator-workshop/README.md

 #### UI Options
 * Check out `ui-options` branch
 * Register the accelerator to TAP or Azure Spring Apps Instance.
 (If sharing same instance, change the accelerator & display name to avoid some overriding it)
+* If the accelerators is already registered, ensure you change the branch to `ui-options`
 * [View difference from main branch](https://github.com/dipalpat/app-accelerator-workshop/compare/registration...ui-options)